Are you trying to figure out more about the different types of humidifiers? Read this article to learn about humidifiers and when to use them.

 A whole-house humidifier will cover an entire house as long as you keep the doors open.
 They do have limits for square footage, so if your home is on the bigger side you might need multiple machines.

 A portable humidifier is great for one room and is the least expensive option.
-They’re great for when you’re traveling with them as well.
+They’re great for when you’re travelling with them as well.

 Room humidifiers can cover multi-rooms or one room depending on the square footage.
 These can include air washers, evaporators, and ultrasonic options.